Resources

 • Supports nutrient absorption: Zinc is required to use amino acids from food, which also impacts protein synthesis.
 Additionally, it has a role in the digestive process of carbohydrates, which are among people's main energy sources.
 For this reason, low energy and adrenal or chronic tiredness may result from not following a zinc-rich diet.

-Zinc is an essential trace mineral that helps in keeping your immune system healthy.
-By consuming Zinc-rich foods, you can maintain healthy Zinc levels in your body and ward off infections and diseases.
+Zinc is an essential trace mineral that helps keep your immune system healthy.
+By consuming zinc-rich foods, you can maintain healthy zinc levels in your body and ward off infections and diseases.

 Frequently Asked Questions (FAQs)